 - and Type

 In total, one distinguishes between five different types of designation blocks.

 1. The function block

 This is one of two function-oriented designation blocks.
 It structures the technical objects of a plant from the viewpoint of the task and purpose of the components.
 This designation block is structured according to 3 different breakdown levels.
 For the higher-level distinction, a maximum of one alphanumeric and two numeric data characters are available at the breakdown level 0.
-The other two breakdown levels each consist of combinations of five with 3 or 2 alphanumeric and 2 or 3 numeric data characters.
-The classification of the alphanumeric data characters is defined at breakdown level 1by the VGB code B101 and at breakdown level 2by the IEC 81346-2.
+The other two breakdown levels each consist of combinations of five with three or two alphanumeric and two or three numeric data characters.
+The classification of the alphanumeric data characters is defined at breakdown level 1 by the VGB code B101 and at breakdown level 2 by the IEC 81346-2.